jdesamero/Backstab/README.md

 Backstab (Underscore.js Enhancements)
 ---------------------------------------

+Backstab adds some more utility functions to the Underscore.js namespace.

-The following functions are added to the Underscore.js namespace, which are used in Backstab:
+The following functions are added:

 - ``_.beginsWith( haystack, needle )``. _&lt;content to come&gt;_
 - ``_.expandCurlyShortform( expression )``. _&lt;content to come&gt;_